dsloyer/ez-kubeadm/README.md

 $ vagrant destroy -f
 ```

-To use CentOS and Flannel instead:
+To create a cluster built from CentOS and Flannel networking:
 ```
 $ export k8snet=flannel
 $ source ./makeK8s.sh -s centos
 ```

 I've had several issues with VirtualBox 6.0 -- I strongly recommend using 5.2.26 at this time.
-After hammering out issues with WSL, I'm satisfied that that environment is as good as the
+I've worked out all the issues, and am satisfied that that environment is as good as the
-native Ubuntu under which these scripts were developed.
-That said, see notes below.
+native Ubuntu under which these scripts were initially developed (more below).

-As of mid-Mar, 2019, this script creates a 3-node k8s cluster, with these versions:
+As of mid-March, 2019, this script creates a 3-node k8s cluster, with these versions:
   * Kubernetes: 1.13.4                          (current version on kubernetes.io)
   * Docker:     18.06.2                         (prescribed by kubernetes.io)
   * Centos:     CentOS7,                        (prescribed by kubernetes.io))